David Villar Player Props: Giants vs. Royals

-David Villar -- 2-for-5 with a double in his most recent game -- will be in action for the San Francisco Giants against the Kansas City Royals, with Brad Keller on the hill, on April 7 at 4:35 PM ET.
+David Villar -- 0-for-3 in his last game -- will be in action for the San Francisco Giants versus the Kansas City Royals, with Brady Singer on the hill, on April 8 at 4:05 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his most recent game against the White Sox.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 David Villar Game Info & Props vs. the Royals